-Figure 13-3 shows the FTR forfeitures on just INCs and DECs, FTR forfeitures on INCs, DECs and UTCs using the method proposed by PJM and FTR forfeitures on INCs, DECs and UTCs using the method proposed by the MMU from January 2013 through March 2015.
+Figure 13-3 shows the FTR forfeitures on just INCs and DECs, FTR forfeitures on INCs, DECs and UTCs using the method proposed by PJM and FTR forfeitures on INCs, DECs and UTCs using the method proposed by the MMU from January 2013 through June 2015.
 The method proposed by PJM for calculating forfeitures associated with UTCs was implemented on September 1, 2013, and for each month thereafter.
 UTC forfeitures before September 2013 were not billed, but are included to illustrate the impact of the different methods of calculating forfeitures.
 The UTC curves include all forfeitures for the month associated with INCs, DECs and UTCs.
+The dotted line indicates the percentage of forfeitures caused by UTC transactions using PJM's method, excluding INCs and DECs.